-- 2 A link to a list of our sector and cross-sector methodologies can be found in the "Moody's related publications" section. - 3 In our methodologies and research, the terms "scorecard" and "grid" are used interchangeably. - 4 Cabotage laws typically regulate domestic sea transportation within a jurisdiction (e.g., within coastal waters) and may restrict the participation of foreign shipping companies within these markets. - 5 A shipping pool is an arrangement among the owners of a group of vessels that are operated as a unified fleet, with pooled earnings distributed among the owners.
-In a vessel sharing agreement (VSA), multiple ship owners designate a number of their vessels to operate a liner service for a particular route.
-A shipping alliance reflects the pooling together of multiple VSAs on a global scale. - 6 When a vessel is time chartered, the charterer normally bears all voyage costs, including fuel costs, and the vessel operator bears only vessel expenses. - 7 We often consider depreciation as a reasonable proxy for maintenance capital spending. - 8 A negative pledge in one credit agreement typically prohibits a shipping company from pledging ships or other assets as collateral for another credit agreement. - 9 Liquidity management is distinct from the level of liquidity, which is discussed in the "Other considerations" section. - 10 A link to a list of our sector and cross-sector methodologies can be found in the "Moody's related publications" section. - 11 A link to a list of our cross-sector methodologies can be found in the "Moody's related publications" section. - 12 For example, in the case of an equity stake reduction in a subsidiary down to 75%, in the parent's financial statements, all revenue and EBITDA of the subsidiary would typically still be consolidated at the group level. - 13 Proportional consolidation brings a portion of the minority subsidiary's debt onto the balance sheet, but this debt is structurally senior to debt at the parent company, because it is closer to the assets and cash flows of the minority subsidiary. - 14 For an explanation of the Baseline Credit Assessment, please refer to Rating Symbols and Definitions and to our cross-sector methodology for government-related issuers.
-A link to a list of our sector and cross-sector methodologies and a link to Rating Symbols and Definitions can be found in the "Moody's related publications" section. - 15 A link to a list of our cross-sector methodologies can be found in the "Moody's related publications" section of this report. - 16 When a factor comprises sub-factors, we score at the sub-factor level.
-Some factors do not have sub-factors, in which case we score at the factor level. - 17 For definitions of our most common ratio terms, please see Moody's Basic Definitions for Credit Statistics (User's Guide).
-A link can be found in the "Moody's related publications" section. - 18 For an explanation of our standard adjustments, please see the cross-sector methodology that describes our financial statement adjustments in the analysis of non-financial corporations. - 19 A link to a list of our sector and cross-sector methodologies and a link to Rating Symbols and Definitions can be found in the "Moody's related publications" section. - 20 For an explanation of the Baseline Credit Assessment, please refer to Rating Symbols and Definitions and to our cross-sector methodology for government-related issuers.
-A link to a list of our sector and cross-sector methodologies and a link to Rating Symbols and Definitions can be found in the "Moody's related publications" section. - 21 A link to a list of our sector and cross-sector rating methodologies can be found in the "Moody's related publications" section. - 22 A link to Rating Symbols and Definitions can be found in the "Moody's related publications" section. - 23 A link to a list of our sector and cross-sector methodologies can be found in the "Moody's related publications" section.
+- 1 A link to a list of our sector and cross-sector methodologies can be found in the "Moody's related publications" section. - 2 A link to a list of our sector and cross-sector methodologies can be found in the "Moody's related publications" section. - 3 In our methodologies and research, the terms "scorecard" and "grid" are used interchangeably. - 4 Liquidity management is distinct from the level of liquidity, which is discussed in the "Other considerations" section. - 5 A link to a list of our sector and cross-sector methodologies can be found in the "Moody's related publications" section. - 6 A link to a list of our cross-sector methodologies can be found in the "Moody's related publications" section of this report. - Z For example, in the case of an equity stake reduction in a subsidiary down to 75%, in the parent's financial statements, all revenue and EBITDA of the subsidiary would typically still be consolidated at the group level. - 8 Proportional consolidation brings a portion of the minority subsidiary's debt onto the balance sheet, but this debt is structurally senior to debt at the parent company, because it is closer to the assets and cash flows of the minority subsidiary. - 9 For an explanation of the Baseline Credit Assessment, please refer to Rating Symbols and Definitions and to our cross-sector methodology for governmentrelated issuers.
+A link to a list of our sector and cross-sector methodologies and a link to Rating Symbols and Definitions can be found in the "Moody's related publications" section. - 10 When a factor comprises sub-factors, we score at the sub-factor level.
+Some factors do not have sub-factors, in which case we score at the factor level. - 11 For definitions of our most common ratio terms, please see Moody's Basic Definitions for Credit Statistics (User's Guide).
+A link can be found in the "Moody's related publications" section. - 12 For an explanation of our standard adjustments, please see the cross-sector methodology that describes our financial statement adjustments in the analysis of non-financial corporations. - 13 A link to a list of our sector and cross-sector methodologies and a link to Rating Symbols and Definitions can be found in the "Moody's related publications" section. - 14 For an explanation of the Baseline Credit Assessment, please refer to Rating Symbols and Definitions and to our cross-sector methodology for governmentrelated issuers.
+A link to a list of our sector and cross-sector methodologies and a link to Rating Symbols and Definitions can be found in the "Moody's related publications" section. - 15 A link to a list of our sector and cross-sector rating methodologies can be found in the "Moody's related publications" section. - 16 A link to Rating Symbols and Definitions can be found in the "Moody's related publications" section. - 17 A link to a list of our sector and cross-sector methodologies can be found in the "Moody's related publications" section.